Mathijs-Bakker/Zenject-Hero/README.md

 ## Built With

 * [Unity3D - 2018.1](https://unity3d.com/get-unity/download)
-* [Zenject](https://github.com/modesttree/Zenject) - Zenject Dependency Injection IOC
+* [Zenject 6 prerelease](https://github.com/modesttree/Zenject) - Zenject Dependency Injection IOC

-You can import Zenject from Unity's Asset Store.
-However in this project I am using a Zenject clone from GitHub.
+## THIS PROJECT NOW USES ZENJECT 6.
-As this version has some optimization in the framework which is not yet in the public build (at the time of this writing).
+Zenject 6 is a prerelease.
+It's still in development.
+Main changes that hits the eye are to the Factories and the new Signal system.
+But under the hood it delivers better performance.
+Hence it's not production ready (yet) but it's already awesome!

 ![](https://i.imgur.com/ABdBN3A.gif)